isantillan1/PurviewSession/Readme.md

 # Resources - References in Slides
 ### Get started

-The following links were provided in the Azure Purview Partner Accellerator Workshop, Oct 9 and 10 2021.
+The following links were provided in the Azure Purview Partner Accelerator Workshop, Oct 9 and 10 2021.

 This site will be archived December 1, 2021.